 Welcome to The Murphy Auto Museum

-The Murphy Auto Museum, located in Oxnard, California, is a collection of over 45 beautiful vintage automobiles and Americana housed inside an 18,000 square foot facility.
+The Murphy Auto Museum, located in Oxnard, California, is a collection of over 90 beautiful vintage automobiles and Americana housed inside a 30,000 square foot facility.
 Our unique collection spans from 1903 to present day.

 We are also home to one of the largest H/O scale train layouts, with many scale miles of track.
 Enjoy watching passenger and freight trains as they wind their way through cities, towns and the countryside.

-During your visit, explore the Attaboy Vintage store, a unique and fun collection of vintage memorabilia and vintage chic.
-We are open on weekends and during the week by appointment and for special groups.
+We are open on Saturdays and Sundays, January through March, from 10am-4pm and Fridays 10am-4pm April through December, or by appointment for special groups.
 We have exciting new exhibits planned each quarter in our main showroom and various community activities throughout the year.
 We hope you come visit us soon!